pedropereiraassis/Users-Python-Flask/README.md

 docker-compose build && docker-compose up
 ```

 And now you can test all the routes.
+You're ready to go.